David is an avid traveler who enjoys seeking out relaxation and new experiences and sharing his insights with other eager adventurers.

 You might not think the side of a volcano has anything relaxing on it, but you will be delighted by the Upcounty.
 The Upcountry on Maui is located on the slope of Mt.
-Haleakala, which is covered by gentle rolling hills, cow pastures, and breathtaking views of the island from a few thousand feet above the ocean.
+Haleakala, which is covered by gently rolling hills, cow pastures, and breathtaking views of the island from a few thousand feet above the ocean.

-The Upcountry is full of unique character and villages like Kula, Pukalani, and Makawao that reflect the area’s history as a land of fertile farms and cattle ranches.
+The Upcountry is full of unique characters and villages like Kula, Pukalani, and Makawao that reflect the area’s history as a land of fertile farms and cattle ranches.
 Yes, cows on Maui.
 I didn't believe it when I was first told by a local, but cows dot the Upcountry landscape, grazing and enjoying their days in paradise.

 With spectacular views and a range of spots to stop and explore, the Upcountry is far from the beaches but will be close to your heart.
 Take a drive or a gentle bike ride through the Upcountry.
 You won’t be disappointed.

 For anyone visiting Maui for the first time, it’s hard to miss Mt.
 Haleakala.
 Towering 10,032 ft. above the ocean, you can see it from almost any place on Maui.
 For the adventurous traveller still seeking a relaxing spot, you can travel up Haleakala for the sunrise early in the morning and then cycle down the mountain all the way to the beach (the ride is virtually all downhill).
 I assure you, it is relaxing!
 If you take it slow and have the time to stop along the way down, you will be welcomed by stunning views and clear air.